 The kinds of supports that are funded by the NDIS are also assessed based upon the individual participant’s needs.
 Examples of support services that could be made available include everything from home and vehicle modifications, therapeutic aids and equipment to daily help with personal care, house cleaning and gardening.

 There are options for appeals of the agency’s decisions but there are time limits associated with each option.
 Firstly, the participant should request an Internal Review.
 Thereafter, if they still disagree with the decision, they can lodge an appeal with the Administrative Appeals Tribunal.

 4) Eligibility for TPD/ Early release of superannuationMost people have Total and Permanent Disability Insurance through their Superannuation.
-A total and permanent disability claim entitles the individual to payment of a lump sum if they have suffered an injury or illness that prevents them from returning to work in the same capacity.
+A total and permanent disability claim entitles the individual to payment of a lump sum if they have suffered an injury (such as an acquired brain injury) or illness that prevents them from returning to work in the same capacity.

 Eligibility to make a claim will depend on the requirements as set out in the policy of insurance.
 This claim is separate to the balance of the superannuation account.
 In some instances, an individual may also be able to access their superannuation for either financial hardship or compassionate grounds.
 Click here for further information on eligibility.

 5) Employment RightsWorkers in Australia are protected by a number of rights with respect to their employment.
 Most employees who are full time are entitled to paid sick leave.
 This can be used if you are ill, however, most people are unaware that this can also be used to care for an immediate family or household member who is sick or injured.